remix-run/remix/docs/api/remix.md

 A `<NavLink>` is a special kind of `<Link>` that knows whether or not it is "active".
 This is useful when building a navigation menu, such as a breadcrumb or a set of tabs where you'd like to show which of them is currently selected.
 It also provides useful context for assistive technology like screen readers.

 By default, an `active` class is added to a `<NavLink>` component when it is active.
-You can also pass a function as children to customize the content of the `<NavLink>` component based on their active state, specially useful to change styles on internal elements.
+You can pass a function as children to customize the content of the `<NavLink>` component based on their active state, specially useful to change styles on internal elements.

 ```tsx
 import { NavLink } from "remix";